sample of student comments [pdf]

 state of the subject.
 I form a time-limited course in such a way that

-as possible, the quality of knowledge is definitely more important.
+the quality of knowledge is definitely more important.

 How do I know that my Students